 Child custody is a broad term that encompasses what are now three separate issues: primary residential custody, co-parenting time, and decision-making authority.
 A court will seek to place children with the parent who is most comparatively fit to be the primary residential custodian ("PRP").
 The other parent will be the alternative residential parent (“ARP”).
 The factors for this comparative fitness test are endless, and the court has broad discretion in awarding primary residential custody.
 The ARP is awarded co-parenting time.
 Co-parenting time can vary quite a bit.
 The standard amount according to Tennessee guidelines is 80 days per year, which is essentially every other weekend, Friday to Sunday, two weeks in the summer, a week at Christmas, and a few other assorted days.
 East Tennessee courts are evolving towards awarding more co-parenting time that then guidelines provide.
 Some courts have a policy of awarding equal time, unless a party can show why equal time should not be awarded to the ARP.

 Decision-making authority gives a parent the ability to decide major issues in a child’s life – what church will the child go to; what sports will the child play; will the child go to private school; should the child undergo this non-emergency medical treatment.
 Day-to-day decisions and emergency decisions are left to the parent with whom the child is staying at the time the decision must be made.
+Retaining an experienced child custody lawyer to argue your case is the key in making sure you are properly represented.

 Child custody issues are addressed in a document called a “Permanent Parenting Plan”.
 A blank parent plan can be found at http://www.tsc.state.tn.us/node/253